CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/README.txt

   II- Globus configuraton:
-      1- Create a globus shared endpoint (e.g., HPC _DM_TEST) and share it with the system admin.
+      1- Create a globus shared endpoint (e.g., HPC _DM_TEST) and share it with the service account.
-         Review the user guide document to get the system admin account.
+         Review the user guide document to get the service account.
       2- Add a test.txt empty file to this Globus endpoint:
         "endpoint": "HPC_DM_TEST",
         "path": "/test.txt"
-      3- Add a dice-download empty folder to your shared Globus endpoint "endpoint": "HPC_DM_TEST",
+      3- Add a download empty folder to your shared Globus endpoint "endpoint": "HPC_DM_TEST",
-        "path": "/dice-download/"
+        "path": "/download/"

   III- Server configuration: